TheGooberr1/PrismaE/README.md

 <br/>

 ### _Information about Qt._
->_This project of mine uses something known as Qt (specifically Qt6).
-Qt is needed for full functionality.
+>_This project of mine uses something known as Qt.
 The license that Qt is under, is LGPL-3.0, while my project is under AGPL-3.0._<br/>
->_For reasons in regards to both legality, and easier development, this project is dynamically linked.
-This means that libraries can be changed at any time, and issues shouldn't arise (if done correctly)._<br/>
+>_This project is dynamically linked.
+This means that libraries can be changed at any time, and issues shouldn't show up or whatever (if done correctly)._<br/>
->_The folder within this project named "Dependencies" holds all this project's dependencies.
-This includes Qt.
-You can find the license that Qt is under in that folder._<br/>
+>_You can view the Qt license within the "Dependencies" folder._<br/>

  <br/>